 - The Device performance and health scan was run to ensure your device is operating efficiently.

-Windows Defender Security Center has five areas that protect your device and let you specify how you want your device protected:
+Windows Defender Security Center has seven areas that protect your device and let you specify how you want your device protected:

 - Virus & threat protection.
 Monitor threats to your device, run scans, and get updates to help detect the latest threats.

 - Account protection.
 Access sign-in options and account settings, including Windows Hello and dynamic lock.

 - Firewall & network protection.
 Manage the settings for Windows Defender Firewall, and monitor what’s happening with your networks and Internet connections.

 - App & browser control.
 Update settings for Windows Defender SmartScreen to help protect your device against potentially dangerous apps, files, sites, and downloads.
 Also provides exploit protection so you can customize protection settings for your devices.

 - Device security.
 Review built-in security options to help protect your device from attacks by malicious software.

 - Device performance & health.
 View status info about your device’s performance health and keep your device clean and up to date with the latest version of Windows 10.